cucumber/cucumber-ruby/UPGRADING.md

 ## Usage of AfterConfiguration hook

 The AfterConfiguration hook has a new parameter: `registry`.
-It is the instance of `Cucumber::Glue::RegistryAndMore` that has been instanciated for the `runtime`'s support code.
+It is the instance of `Cucumber::Glue::RegistryAndMore` that has been instantiated for the `runtime`'s support code.

 ### Before cucumber 7.1.0